No mode cookie

 Japanese "Hanna-Barbera Collection"

-This set of figures is from the recently-released "Hanna-Barbera Trading Figures
+This set of figures is from the "Hanna-Barbera Trading Figures

-- the collection box the figures came in,
+the collection box the figures came in, including the accompanying brochure;

 There are apparently 6 figure sets in each volume, with quite a few volumes being

 prepared for release.
-It is not known if any additional Jonny Quest character figures
+As far as we know, no other Jonny Quest character figures

 Resin Heads by Vartal